How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 End Sub

-Outlook allows you to add custom option pages to the Options dialog box (the Tools | Options menu) and / or to the Properties dialog box of any folder.
+Outlook allows adding custom pages (tabs) to the Options dialog (the Tools | Options menu) as well as to the Properties dialog of any folder.
 To automate this task, Add-in Express provides the ADXOlPropertyPage component.
-You find it in the Add New Item dialog box.
+You find it in the Add New Item dialog (see the screenshot below).

 Adding Outlook property page

-• In the add-in module properties, run the editor of the FolderPages property,
+• In the add-in module properties, run the editor of the FolderPages property

 • Click the Add button